 Other relevant policies:

 King’s College London is committed to protecting the dignity of its students in their learning and participation in university life, and in their interactions with others.
 This includes providing a university environment that is free from discrimination, bullying, harassment and sexual misconduct and hate crime.

 It should be noted that discrimination, bullying, harassment and sexual misconduct and hate crime do not only take place face to face.
 They may also occur in written communications, by email, or by phone, or online.

 The university recognises its duty of care to students.
 Inappropriate behaviour can result in stress and stress-related illness, and this can affect students’ wellbeing or attainment and lead them to withdraw from their course.
 All students and staff share this duty of care.
 The university therefore expects all members of its community to treat each other with respect, courtesy and consideration.

 All students and staff have the right to expect good conduct and professional behaviour from others, and have a corresponding responsibility to behave professionally and with good conduct towards others.

-As members of the King’s community, students are expected to adhere to the regulations, procedures and policies of the College, to show respect for the persons within and for the property of the King’s community, and to behave in a way that does not interfere with the proper functioning or activities of the College.
+As members of the King’s community, students are expected to adhere to the regulations, procedures and policies of the university, to show respect for the persons within and for the property of the King’s community, and to behave in a way that does not interfere with the proper functioning or activities of the university.